datahub-project/datahub/docs/lineage/lineage-feature-guide.md

 :::

-## Manual Lineage Setup, Prerequisites, and Permissions
+## Lineage Setup, Prerequisites, and Permissions

 To edit lineage for an entity, you'll need the following [Metadata Privilege](../authorization/policies.md):